nobeam/lattice-summaries-lattices-legacy/README.md

-# B3 Prototype Lattices
+# Lattice Summaries - lattice files

-The the lattices files of the [lattice-summaries website](https://lattice-summaries.netlify.app/) are managed via this GitHub repository.
+This repository is used to manage the lattices shown on the [lattice-summaries website](https://lattice-summaries.netlify.app/).
 Every time a new lattice file is pushed to this repository, it automatically gets converted into serval lattice file formats.
-These generated lattice files are stored on the `generated` branch.
-The orignal lattice files are stored in the `originals` folder on the `main` branch.
+The resulting lattice files are stored on the `generated` branch.
+The orignal lattice file is stored in the `originals` folder on the `main` branch.

 ## Convert and publish lattice files